 Meeting point with the rest of the group

-Bibi-Khanum Mosque besides the bazaar.
+Bibi-Khanum Mosque is beside the bazaar.

 Entrance of Siyob Bazaar